SymbolicKEMs/CaseStudiesKEM/README.md

 ./sigma-perfect.sh
 ```

-and you can find the results as `.pdf`-files in the respective protocol folders
+and you can find the results as `.pdf`-files in the respective protocol folders.
+You can find the precomputed `.pdf`-files
+in the same folder as well.
+Here, green nodes refer to a lemma being proven under the combination of binding properties, red
+nodes denote an attack being found, while yellow nodes shows non-termination in the given time frame.

-### Oracle Tests
+#### Oracle Tests

 To see that the hierarchy of binding properties from Figure 7 also in the symbolic model
 one can also run